-If you are starting from scratch, it may be worth your while to hire a copywriter.
+If you’re starting from scratch, it may be worth your while to hire a copywriter.

 10. What functionality does your website need to have?

-While a simple contact form may suffice for some businesses, others may want to have a store locator or price comparison chart to explain their products/services.
+While a simple contact form may suffice for some businesses, others may want to sell products, have a store locator or price comparison chart to explain their products/services.